 Twins will always share a special bond, no matter how it might seem at times to their parents.
 For many parents of twins, there is a tremendous amount of pressure to raise two well-rounded individuals with their own unique personalities.
 But when they have this natural bond, what can you do as a parent?

-Thankfully, there are some simple things you can do to help each kid become their own unique personality.
+Thankfully, there are some simple things you can do to help each kid form their own unique personality.

 Give them different names

-Will and Jill and Emma and Ella may sound adorable for your twins.
-The thing is, this matchy-matchy name choice may inevitably mean pushing the notion that your twins are part of a set instead as opposed to separate people.
+Will and Jill and Emma and Ella sound adorable for your twins.
+The thing is, this matchy-matchy name choice may inevitably mean pushing the notion that your twins are part of a set, instead, as opposed to separate people.

 Sharing is not always caring